 The misappropriation of lost property, however, is not one of these crimes.6

-For this to happen, though, the defendant must successfully complete his:
+For this to happen, though, you must successfully complete your:

 - probation, or